 Property managers typically have complete day-to-day control of bank accounts, vendors, & staff.
 They must be more accountable.

-The relevance of a broker’s license, which property managers are supposed to maintain [but often don’t], is extremely thin.
 In fact, most parties to the pro/con licensing debate—which has dragged on for at least 30 years—agree that the training needed to get a license doesn’t equip a broker to manage a building…& conversely, that the training needed to get the proposed property management license isn’t needed by brokers.